OtterClam/otter-docs/docs/treasury/references/pCLAM.md

 # pCLAM

+Building & growing an ecosystem is costly.
+To manage these necessary expenses, we will create pCLAM as a team and DAO incentive to ensure the protocol can continue to grow and innovate.

 ## How pCLAM works

 pCLAM is a precursor derivative of $CLAM; it gives the holder the option to mint $CLAM by burning pCLAM and providing the intrinsic value of $CLAM.
 For example, the DAO would provide 1 MAI and 1 pCLAM to mint 1 $CLAM.